ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e, seeing I am hut a
+notice of me, seeing I am hut a
 stranger&quot;!&quot; He returned the hook,
 pointing to the 3rd Epistle of John,
 I2lli verse—&quot; Having many things to
 write unto you, I would not with paper
 and ink. but I trust to come unto you
 and speak face to face.&quot; From the above
-interview the marriage took place th
+interview the marriage took place the
+ensuing week, the happy pair hired
 </td></tr></table>

 ---